hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 <a href="url"><img src="https://github.com/hbhasin/Image-Recognition-with-Deep-Learning/blob/master/images/Butterflies_02_Initial_Checkout_Results.PNG"></a>

 ### Summary of Quick Checkout on ImageNet pre-trained Models
+**Noodles**: Except for VGG19's top prediction was "Plate" when attempting to recognize Fried Noodles sample image, it next best prediction was "Carbonara" which lined up well with the rest of the models.

+**Leaves**: The Leaves dataset was deliberately chosen for this project because the leaves were laid against different backgrounds to complicate the recognition task.
+As expected, all the models were not able to identify them satisfactorily.

+**Dogs**: All the models were able to recognize the sample images as dogs, though not ncessarily the correct breed.
+These results were expected as much data have been published on the use of pretrained ImageNet models to identify dogs versus cats.

+**Birds**: Similarly, all the models were able to recognize the sample images as birds, though not ncessarily the correct breed.

+**Butterflies**: The Inception and Xception models recognized all the sample images as some kind of butterflies.
+The VGG16 and VGG19 models identified the Heliconius Charitonius butterfly to be a bee.
+The VGG16 model identified the Papilo Cresphontes butterfly to be king snake and the VGG19 model identified it to be a black and golde garden spider.

 ## Hardware Details
 Training Deep Learning networks require tremendous processing power to handle multiple matrix multiplications.
 GPUs are  ideal for performing these operations.
 Facebook recently reported that its scientits were able to train nearly 1.3 million images in under one hour using [256 Tesla P100 GPUs](https://news.developer.nvidia.com/facebook-trains-imagenet-in-1-hour/) that previously took days on a single system.
 In 2012 the ImageNet ILSVRC model was trained on 1.2 million images over the period of 2–3 weeks across multiple GPUs.
 For the small datasets used in this project having a Titan GTX 1080 GPU would have been able to train 8X faster than an i7 Intel CPU running at 3.5GHz.